Drop It And Drive

 Distracted driving has become an epidemic in Illinois.

 Distracted driving has become an epidemic in Illinois.
-From 2010 to 2014, more than 6,000 crashes occurred in which some form of driver distraction involving a cellphone was cited by police.
-Thirty-nine of them were fatal.
+From 2011 through 2015, more than 7,000 crashes occurred in which some form of driver distraction involving a cellphone was cited by police, according to the Illinois Department of Transportation.
+Forty-two of them were fatal.

 Hand-Held Cellphone Ban in Illinois

-Illinois is the 12th state to ban the use of hand-held devices while driving:
+Illinois was the 12th state to ban the use of hand-held devices while driving:

 - The law bans hand-held cellphone use except in an emergency and allows only for speakerphones and headsets that feature voice-activated or one-digit dialing.